eclipse/repairnator/README.md

 ## License

-This project has been funded by InriaHub.
 The content of this repository is licensed under the MIT terms.